valardohaeris2/HCP-Vault-TF/README.md

-# HCP-Vault-TF
-Configure HCP Vault using Terraform
+# Configure HCP Vault on AWS using Terraform and a Transit Gateway